Summary of Migratory Birds Hunting Regulations: Ontario, August 2024 to July 2025

 Electronic bird calls of Snow Geese and Ross’s Geese may be used.
 While hunting those species with those calls, any other species of migratory bird for which it is open season may be hunted.

-February 24 to March 2, excluding Sundays, in municipalities where hunting with guns on Sundays is not permitted by provincial regulations.
-If a municipality within a WMU allows Sunday hunting, the season is closed within that municipality.
+February 22 to March 1, excluding Sundays, in municipalities where hunting with guns on Sundays is not permitted by provincial regulations.
+This is not an open season within municipalities that allow Sunday gun hunting.

 March 1 to May 31